Philip C. Jessup International Law Moot Court Competition

 Thousands of law students from around the world will work all year long on the season's Jessup Problem, which for 2014 concerns the conflict between maritime development and conservation, criminal jurisdiction and maritime salvage rights.
 Most students must first compete in qualifying competitions (mostly held in January-March) to earn the right to advance to the White & Case International Rounds held every spring in Washington, D.C.

-You can hear the Chairman of White & Case explain why he thinks you should do the Jessup here.
+You can hear the Chairman of White & Case explain why he thinks you should compete in the Jessup Competition here.

 - Frequently Asked Questions